 Are Ice Baths Dangerous?

+Many contemplating taking the chilly plunge wonder, are cold baths good for you?
 Ice baths are relatively safe, but they can be dangerous for individuals with underlying health issues.
 Always consult your doctor before starting any new fitness regime like ice bath treatments.
 For healthy individuals, immersion in an ice bath might initially trigger a natural fear response as your body tells your brain it is unsafe.
 This is where being able to sustain your breath through discomfort comes into play.

 When Should You Take an Ice Bath?